-Lentil bread is definitely my super healthy nutritious go-to snack at any time.
-I often have a slice or two for breakfast or brunch, pre or post-workout.
+Lentil bread is my super healthy, gluten-free, low GI (low glycemic index) nutritious go-to snack at any time.
+I often have a slice or two for breakfast or brunch, pre- or post-workout.
 It is packed with protein and remarkable nutrition.
-It is quite filling and it takes me a long way.
+It is quite filling, and it goes a long, long way.

-I make this all throughout the year, it is a fantastic dish for a work snack, work lunch, working from home quick lunch, to take to a picnic, garden party or in a container to snack after gym.
+I make this no-flour and utterly gluten-free lentil bread throughout the year.
+It is a fantastic dish for a work snack, work lunch, working from home quick lunch, to take to a picnic, garden party, or in a container to snack after gym.
 These are just a few ideas.

-We are in the process of re-doing our kitchen from scratch and this is definitely my kinda snack to tuck in.
-It was such a savior.
-Easy to make as long as you have an oven to throw this in for 40 minutes.
+We are currently re-doing our kitchen and this is my kind of snack to tuck in.
+It is such a time savior.
+Easy to make as long as you have an oven to throw this in for 40-50 minutes.
+You just need to remember to soak some lentils overnight and that's it.

 We do love lentils in general and a good lentil recipe feel free to browse around my site to find quite a few delicious red lentil recipes like this Brown And Green Lentils With Portobello Mushrooms Salad, Vegan Lentil Meatballs (Mercımek Kofte) or this Red Lentil Dhal With Coconut Milk And Quail Eggs.